shisinbin/new-grid-times/README.md

 grid-template-columns: repeat(auto-fit, minmax(200px, 1fr));
 ```

-Why use `auto-fill` over `auto-fit`?
+Why use `auto-fill` over `auto-fit` at all then?
 Well, maybe you don't want your child elements to stretch over huge ranges, and instead only want them to distort within a more acceptable range.